Note for Teachers: Showing the NOVA film

 put in the flame.
 Use the chart on the previous page to

-the Representative Wavelength values.
-Record all data in the
+Use the Representative Wavelength values.
+Record all data

-Failing to do so will result in mixed flame test colors.
+salt to another.
+Failing to do so will result in mixed

 Again, do not over heat the loop.

-instructor (hazardous wastes must be disposed of properly).
+your instructor (hazardous wastes must be disposed of

-of soapy water provided.
-By gently scrubbing the beakers with
+tub of soapy water provided.
+By gently scrubbing the

 Your teacher has prepared two solutions with two of the